A randomized algorithm for nonconvex minimization with inexact evaluations and complexity guarantees: Introduction

 \begin{defn}[Lipschitz continuity] A function \(h: \X \rightarrow \Y\) is \(\ell\)-Lipschitz if

 For purposes of this definition, we endow Euclidean spaces with the Euclidean norm.
 When $\X$ is a matrix space, we endow it with the Frobenius norm.
-When $\Y$ is a matrix space, we endow it with the spectral norm. \sw{Do we ever use matrix spaces in this paper?} \syl{Yes, we gave matrix factrization example where \(\X\) is a matrix space.
-We need Hessian Lipschitzness, so \(\Y\) can be a matrix space.} \end{defn}
+When $\Y$ is a matrix space, we endow it with the spectral norm. \end{defn}

 \if false